 The programme also has positive implications for the adoption and spread of innovation.
 Healthcare staff adopting PReCePT have reported the programme has led to changes in the way they go about collaborating with colleagues, developing new confidence in building connections, and sharing ideas and experience.
 The programme has strengthened quality improvement knowledge across maternity and neonatal units in the South West.

 Violet Caddick was born ten weeks' early.
-Hear how the PReCePT programme has brightened her future - and helped to connect midwives in the South West too.
+Watch a beautiful story about how PReCePT programme brightened her future, as well as helping to connect midwives across the South West.